Mawson Analytical Spectrometry Services

 • Commercially trained laboratory staff

-The Faculty of Sciences, Engineering and Technology operates an ISOTOPX Phoenix TIMS (installed 2014) for radiogenic and non-traditional stable isotope ratio research.
-It has nine Faraday Cups, Daly and Ion Counters and has been upgraded with 1e12 Ω amplifiers (installed 2017)
+MASS operates an ISOTOPX Phoenix TIMS (installed in 2014) for radiogenic and non-traditional stable isotope ratio research.
+It has nine Faraday Cups, Daly and Ion Counters and has been upgraded with ATONA faraday amplifiers (in 2022).
+The TIMS Instrument is located in the Mawson Laboratories.

 For sample introduction there are: